- Forms

 Another is the feedback loop.
 As the user completes sub-tasks, his or her progress moves towards 100%.
 A clear link between completing tasks and reaching the end goal has been established.

-As humans, we feel inclined to complete goals we have decided upon and their tasks.
-Most often we choose for ourselves what goals we want to spend time on completing, where after we put our mind into it.
+As humans, we feel inclined to complete the goals we have decided to start.
+Most often we choose goals for ourselves based on what we want to spend our time on, afterwards we put our minds into it.

 I agree that 80% is a good incentive.
 But 30% strikes me as a disincentive unless it’s a high stakes context, as LinkedIn’s job profiles are.
 I don’t have time for 70% to help out a website feel complete.